Get useful tips, learn best practices and read the latest newsThe Whistlelink Blog

 4. Falsifying documentation

-This doesnā€™t just mean huge corporate fraud or even ā€˜fiddling the booksā€™ (which is also misconduct).
-Itā€™s about, for example, forging signatures, editing environmental documentation to improve results, or making up compliance certifications.
+This doesn’t just mean huge corporate fraud or even ‘fiddling the books’ (which is also misconduct).
+This could involve forging signatures, manipulating environmental or financial records, or falsely certifying compliance with safety or regulatory standards.
 All of which are illegal and therefore reportable.

 5. Health and safety breaches

-6. Goods or property damage
+6. Damage to goods or property

 7. Drug and/or alcohol use